ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-It's now high time to build and check the code base: all tests should pass.
+It's now time to build and check the code base: all tests should pass.

 ## Convenience constructors

-For users' convenience, they should be provided with some useful methods
+For convenience, users should be provided with some useful methods
 to get specific types of matrices:
 - `zeros` to get a zero initialized `Matrix`
 - `ones` to get a `Matrix` initialized with 1
 - `identity` to get the identity `Matrix` (a square matrix, with 1 on the
 diagonal and 0 elsewhere)

-Users with Python / `numpy` experience are used to those shortcuts, and they
+Users with Python with `numpy` experience are used to those shortcuts, and they
 make the user code much more readable, this is often referred to as syntactic
 sugar, so let's add these to `Matrix`'s public section in
 `include/Matrix/Matrix.h`: